mschultz4/practice/topics.md

 await seq([a, b, c])                  // ['a', 'b', 'c'] await seq([a, c, b])                  // ['a', 'c', 'b']

-Harder
+## Advanced
 Note: For the data structures you’ll implement below, the idea isn’t to memorize them, but just to be able to look at the given API, Google how they work, and implement them, and to have a high level idea of what they are used for and what their tradeoffs are compared to other data structures.

-permute - Return an array of strings, containing every permutation of the given string.
+* permute - Return an array of strings, containing every permutation of the given string.

 permute('')             // []
 permute('abc')          // ['abc', 'acb', 'bac', 'bca', 'cab', 'cba']

-debounce - Implement the debounce function.
+* debounce - Implement the debounce function.

 let a = () => console.log('foo')
 let b = debounce(a, 100)